irrigating a plant using a hose

 at the base of a young tree a watering bag is in place

-• Wetting the soil at least 6 inches deep requires 1 to 2 inches of surface water (65-130 gallons of water per 100 square feet).
-The amount of water depends on soil type, weather, and types of plants growing.
+• Wetting the soil at least 6 inches deep requires 1 to 2 inches of surface water (65 to 130 gallons of water per 100 square feet).
+The amount of water needed will depend on soil type, weather, and the types of plants growing.

-• If you use an overhead sprinkler, check the amount of water the sprinkler is providing to a group of plants by placing a tin can in the range of the sprinkler.
-When 1 inch of water accumulates in the can, 1 inch of water has been distributed in the soil.
-This is enough to penetrate 6 inches of soil.
+• If you use an overhead sprinkler, check the amount of water the sprinkler is providing to a group of plants by placing a tin can within the range of the sprinkler.
+When 1 inch of water accumulates in the can, 1 inch of water has been distributed in the soil, equivalent to an inch of rain.
+This is enough moisture to penetrate 6 inches into soil.

-Mulch plantings (no deeper than 3 inches) to reduce the need for watering during dry spells.
-Mulches keep soils cool and reduce water loss through evaporation.
+Mulch plantings to reduce the need for watering during dry spells.
+Mulch moderates soil temperature swings and reduces water loss through evaporation.
+A mulch layer is best kept to 2 to 3 inches thick.

 Additional resources